filakhtov/gentoo-use-docs/sys-apps/systemd.md

 It is recommended to enable this flag if the system uses a DNS server that supports encrypted connections to improve privacy.

 ### elfutils
 This flag is passing the `-Delfutils=true` option to the Meson build script.
-Resulting SystemD binaries will be linked against the `libdw` library (from a [dev-libs/elfutils](../dev-libs/elfutils.md) package) to allow them to obtain and include stack traces into the coredump files generated during a crash handling routine.
+Resulting systemd binaries will be linked against the `libdw` library (from a [dev-libs/elfutils](../dev-libs/elfutils.md) package) to allow them to obtain and include stack traces into the coredump files processed by the `systemd-coredump` during a crash handling routine and when saving Kernel pstore using the `systemd-pstore`.

 This flag should normally be disabled, and can be enabled for debugging purposes, when there is a need to obtain stack traces.